-The aggregate amount of unreimbursed advances, as of the Cut-Off Date, is equal to approximately \$1,213,100.
-These Pre-Existing Servicing Advances were made by the previous servicer on certain of the Mortgage Loans.
-While the Servicer will collect these Pre-Existing Servicing Advances from the related mortgagors, if possible, or may capitalize them into the mortgagors' Unpaid Principal Balances as part of permitted modifications, any collections received in respect of such Pre-Existing Servicing Advances will not be available for distribution to the Certificateholders and the Servicer will not reimburse itself for these Pre-Existing Servicing Advances.
+As of the Cut-Off Date, the aggregate amount of Pre-Existing Servicing Advances is equal to approximately \$2,417,773.
+These Pre-Existing Servicing Advances were made by one or more previous servicers on certain of the Mortgage Loans.
+While the Servicer may collect these Pre-Existing Servicing Advances from the related mortgagors, if possible, or may capitalize them into the mortgagors' Unpaid Principal Balances as part of permitted modifications, any collections received in respect of such Pre-Existing Servicing Advances will not be available for distribution to the Certificateholders and the Servicer will not reimburse itself for these Pre-Existing Servicing Advances.